Incoming Erasmus+ study and traineeship

 UniGe supports International students in their accommodation research, but does not guarantee nor reserve any kind of accommodation.

-Nonetheless, UniGe provides an accomodation bulletin board where you can find a flat or a room.
+Nonetheless, UniGe provides an accommodation bulletin board where you can find a flat or a room.

-If you are interested in university residences, contact ALiSEO (Regional Agency for Students and Tutoring), the body in charge for this kind of accommodation.
+If you are interested in university residences, contact ALISEO (Regional Agency for Students and Tutoring), the body in charge of this kind of accommodation.